ryanmat/vpc-flow-logs-lm/docs/lessons.md

 - CloudEvent trigger functions receive CloudEvent objects in production, not dicts. `cloud_event.get("data")` works on test dicts but fails on CloudEvent objects.
 Use `cloud_event.data` property with a try/except fallback for test compatibility.
 Test fixtures should use actual CloudEvent objects (from cloudevents.http import CloudEvent) rather than plain dicts.
 - GCP Log Router sinks may require a re-update after initial creation before they start publishing.
 If Pub/Sub topic shows zero messages after sink creation and permissions are correct, re-run the sink update command with the same configuration.
 - For GCP cloud-discovered devices in LM, use `system.gcp.resourcename` for resource mapping, NOT `system.hostname`.
 LM assigns long composite hostnames to GCP devices (e.g., "us-east1:project-id:computeengine:vm-name-hash") that do not match the simple VM name in flow log payloads.
+- Each cloud provider has a different resource mapping key for webhook LogSources: AWS uses `system.aws.instanceid` (mapped from instance_id), GCP uses `system.gcp.resourcename` (mapped from vm_name), Azure uses `system.displayname` (mapped from resource name).
+Do not assume cross-cloud consistency.

 ## LM Webhook LogSource Behavior